 - Public Safety

 Ensure that your reason aligns with one of these categories, as it’s crucial to have a legitimate purpose for accessing the footage.
+For instance, your truck accident lawyer in Tallahassee may have a valid reason to request the footage after you had a truck accident.

 Step 2: Contact the Appropriate Government Agency